top of page

 What Is a Personal Injury Case?

 Before diving into who pays the settlement, let’s first address what a personal injury case is.
 A personal injury case arises when you are harmed due to another party’s negligence, carelessness, or intentional wrongdoing.
 In other words, when someone else’s actions cause you harm, you have the right to pursue a personal injury claim or lawsuit for compensation.
-This could happen from a car accident, slip-and-fall, a third-party workplace injury, medical malpractice, or other cases identified in this list:

 An elderly man reads "Book of Knowledge: Apis Law" to four attentive children.
 The mood is warm and educational.
 Background is dark.